openedx/edx-platform/docs/course_authors/source/ora_students.rst

 If you want to see the full rubric for either an AI or peer assessment, click **Toggle Full Rubric**.

-**Note** *For a peer assessment, if you haven't yet graded enough problems to see your score, you receive a message that lets you know how many problems you still need to grade.*
+.. note:: For a peer assessment, if you haven't yet graded enough
+          problems to see your score, you receive a message that lets you know how many problems you still need to grade.

 .. image:: /Images/FeedbackNotAvailable.gif